 2. Employees are More Focused on Their Work

-When employees are sure that they have supporting management who is always up and listening, they can concentrate better on their work.
+When employees are sure that they have supporting management who is always up and listening, they can concentrate better.
 They’re motivated to produce better results and come up with new ideas to solve problems.
 Overall, they feel satisfied at work and this improves employee retention within the organization which is much needed especially in times like these.

 3. Generation of New Ideas and Knowledge Sharing

 Every employee is unique with their own skillset and diverse experiences.
-Both this combined enables them to come up with unique solutions that often solves a problem in the most effective way.
+Both these combined enable them to develop unique solutions that often solve a problem most effectively.
 Also, it helps the higher-ups identify suitable employees for any task based on their thinking abilities and willingness to work on it.

 4. Enhances Employee Advocacy

 Employee advocacy is the aspect where the employees promote their organization in front of others either over social media or in-person.
-It is a very vital sign that speaks about the level of unity and trust between the employers and its employees.
+It is a vital sign that speaks about the level of unity and trust between employers and employees.

-When employees are heard by their higher-ups within the organization they feel valued and view themselves as an integral part of it.
-As such, whenever times come your employees will not hesitate to stand up for their organization.
+When their higher-ups hear employees within the organization, they feel valued and view themselves as an integral part of it.
+As such, whenever times come, your employees will not hesitate to stand up for their organization.
 This positively impacts the aspect of employer branding which again helps in attracting the best talents for work.